madhuriuppu77/30DaysOfSQL-Healthcare/README.md

 Each day focuses on specific SQL topics applied to realistic healthcare-related use cases.
 All SQL files are organized by day and topic for clarity.

-**Topics Covered**
+Topics Covered
-**Database creation and schema design
+• Database creation and schema design
-Data insertion, updating, and deletion
+• Data insertion, updating, and deletion
-SELECT statements and filtering with WHERE
+• SELECT statements and filtering with WHERE
-Sorting and limiting results with ORDER BY and TOP DISTINCT and aggregate functions (COUNT, SUM, AVG, MAX, MIN) GROUP BY and HAVING clauses
+• Sorting and limiting results with ORDER BY and TOP
+• DISTINCT and aggregate functions (COUNT, SUM, AVG, MAX, MIN)
+• GROUP BY and HAVING clauses
-INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN Subqueries and nested queries
+• INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN
+• Subqueries and nested queries
-Common Table Expressions (CTEs)
+• Common Table Expressions (CTEs)
-Window functions (RANK, ROW_NUMBER, DENSE_RANK)
+• Window functions (RANK, ROW_NUMBER, DENSE_RANK)
-String, date, and numeric functions
+• String, date, and numeric functions
-NULL handling and conditional expressions (CASE, COALESCE) Views and temporary tables
+• NULL handling and conditional expressions (CASE, COALESCE)
+• Views and temporary tables
-Constraints (PRIMARY KEY, FOREIGN KEY, UNIQUE, CHECK, DEFAULT) Index creation and optimization basics
+• Constraints (PRIMARY KEY, FOREIGN KEY, UNIQUE, CHECK, DEFAULT)
+• Index creation and optimization basics
-Stored procedures and functions
+• Stored procedures and functions
-Triggers and automation use cases
+• Triggers and automation use cases
-Transaction control (COMMIT, ROLLBACK)****
+• Transaction control (COMMIT, ROLLBACK)

-**Tools Used**
+Tools Used
-**Microsoft SQL Server Management Studio (SSMS)
+• Microsoft SQL Server Management Studio (SSMS)
-SQL Server Database Engine
+• SQL Server Database Engine
-GitHub for version control and documentation**
+• GitHub for version control and documentation

-**Setup Instructions**
+Setup Instructions
-**Open Microsoft SQL Server Management Studio (SSMS).
+1. Open Microsoft SQL Server Management Studio (SSMS).
-Run 01_create_healthcare_db.sql to create the database and tables.
+2. Run 01_create_healthcare_db.sql to create the database and tables.
-Run 02_insert_sample_data.sql to populate the dataset.
+3. Run 02_insert_sample_data.sql to populate the dataset.
-Verify that all tables are correctly created and linked before starting daily practice.
+4. Verify that all tables are correctly created and linked before starting daily practice.
-All SQL files are organized by day and topic for clarity**.
+5. All SQL files are organized by day and topic for clarity.

 **About**
 This project is entirely self-built to demonstrate consistent learning and hands-on problem solving in SQL.